tparesi/Health-Hunt/docs/phases/phase3.md

-# Phase 3: Editing and Displaying Posts
+# Phase 3: Editing and Displaying Collections, Products, and Comments

 ## Rails
 ### Models